 - It is usually up to you to make things better.
 When conflict arises, you feel compulsive anxiety to put your superman or superwoman cape on and fix it immediately.

 These are a few observations regarding how enmeshment can be seen in relationships.
 If you are in one, this article clicked with you.
 The good news is that enmeshed relationships do not have to rule you.
 Beginning to recognize enmeshed relationships you are involved in is an important first step that can be both terrifying and exciting.
 Once you identify your enmeshed relationship, you can start to work on setting boundaries, and forming your own beliefs.
 It takes time to set boundaries and develop healthy relationship patterns and the work can be difficult and challenging.

-Individual or family therapy from a trained therapist can help navigate these relationships, and empower your autonomy, guide you and encourage you as you grow.
+Individual, couples therapy, or family therapy from a trained therapist can help navigate these relationships, and empower your autonomy, guide you and encourage you as you grow.
 Utilizing structural family therapy, a professional can help identify unhealthy relationship patterns.
 A therapist can also provide assistance with helping you be more comfortable and confident with setting limits in your relationships.
 A trained professional will recognize that your experience is unique and allow time for you to fully express your relationship dynamics and emotions.
 It is a passion of mine to encourage others as they navigate various relationships.